-Learn about the best tips and treatments to avoid ejaculating too quickly
+Learn about the best tips and techniques to avoid ejaculating too quickly

-Premature ejaculation is a condition affecting men all around the world.
+Coming too fast is a common issue that affects men all around the world.
 How common is it?
 Research estimates that nearly a third of all men have PE!

-The squeeze technique is a popular and effective behavioral sex therapy technique that trains you to last longer in bed.
+The squeeze technique and the stop-start method are popular and effective behavioral sex therapy techniques that train you to last longer in bed.
 You can practice the exercise on your own during masturbation, or with a partner during sex.

 How does it work?
 Start by stimulating the penis and allow your arousal to build.
 Notice the signs and signals that your body sends you.
 Watch for the “point of no return”, which is the moment at which a bit more stimulation will cause you to come.
 Just before you reach this point, use your thumb and forefinger to tightly squeeze just below the head (glans) of the penis, in order to avoid coming.
 Maintain a firm squeeze for about 10 seconds, but loosen your grip if you start to feel pain.
 Then, when your arousal subsides, you can resume with stimulation again.